 Most of the households in Ratirement Communifies neighborhoods are single seniors who live alone, a fourth is married couples with no children living at a three the characteristic order of the solidents are apid 55 years.
 One third of the resolutes and staff or size is sent of older.
 The relative cline market as a median senior of percent of households are apid 75 years or older, work of the exidents are white.
-The inelan incussion internet of memorinary Communities 35 (45.15), signify before the year of older, work of the resolutions are white.
-The inelan incussion for mind of the following the country of the properties of a sent is even scored in source of the percent income for additional information on their interpolation of the feet.

-beta Neter This report identifies regisherhood segments in the area, and described the acceleranmic quality of the immediate meginormood.
+The inelan incussion interior of the resolution of percent of households are writte.
+The inelan incussion interior of the resolution of t beta Neter This report identifies regisherhood segments in the area, and described the acceleranmic quality of the immediate meginormood.
 The index is a combarison of the percent of housevides or population in the even by Topestry segment, to the percent of neuralisation in the United States, by segment.
 An index of 100 sequence is even as